 SAMW is not homogeneous in space, but instead consists of pools of water with distinct properties that form in different locations.
-Water is then exported to the subtropics from these well-defined "hotspots" of formation following distinct pathways influenced by topography (Koch-Larrouy et al. 2010; Herraiz-Borreguero and Rintoul 2011; Li et al. 2021).
-While many physical processes play an important role in SAMW formation, air-sea buoyancy fluxes and Ekman transport of cold water are generally considered to be dominant processes (Speer et al. 2000; Sloyan and Rintoul 2001; Rintoul and England 2002).
+SAMW is then exported to the subtropics from these well-defined "hotspots" of formation following distinct pathways influenced by topography (Koch-Larrouy et al. 2010; Herraiz-Borreguero and Rintoul 2011; Li et al. 2021).
+While many physical processes play an important role in SAMW formation, air-sea buoyancy fluxes and Ekman transport of cold water are generally considered to be dominant (Speer et al. 2000; Sloyan and Rintoul 2001; Rintoul and England 2002).
 SAMW is strongly coupled to the atmosphere and the interannual variability of wintertime atmospheric forcing governs the interannual variability and regional distribution of SAMW formation in the Pacific and Indian sectors of the Southern Ocean, as revealed by the Argo observations.
 In the Southern Hemisphere the extratropical atmospheric circulation has the quasi-stationary zonal wave number 3 (ZW3) pattern present in both the mean atmospheric circulation and its variability on daily, seasonal, and interannual timescales (Raphael 2004).
-As the SAMW is strongly coupled to the atmosphere, the ZW3 can also be imprinted onto the zonal distribution of deep wintertime mixed layers associated with the SAMW formation (Meijers et al. 2019; Tamsitt et al. 2020; Cerovečki and Meijers 2021).
+As SAMW is strongly coupled to the atmosphere, the ZW3 can also be imprinted onto the zonal distribution of deep wintertime mixed layers associated with SAMW formation (Meijers et al. 2019; Tamsitt et al. 2020; Cerovečki and Meijers 2021).
+The ZW3 pattern is a prominent feature in the winter quasi-stationary mean sea level pressure (MSLP) anomalies (Cerovečki and Meijers 2021).
 The meridional wind anomalies introduced by these MSLP anomalies are of the opposite sign on the two flanks of each center of the MSLP anomaly, resulting in anomalously cold conditions and deep mixed layers on the flank with enhanced southerly winds, and anomalously warm conditions and shallow mixed layers on the flank with enhanced northerly winds.
 Thus in years with strong wintertime MSLP anomalies in the SAMW formation latitude range, deep wintertime mixed layer depth (MLD) anomalies have a dipole pattern in each of the three ocean sectors, and these MLD anomalies in the three ocean sectors tend to be in phase, which results in a more circumpolar response to the atmospheric forcing (Tamsitt et al. 2020; Cerovečki and Meijers 2021).
-Argo observations have also revealed that the variability of mode water volume and properties in SAMW pools is governed not only by local atmospheric forcing, but also by advective processes that transport property anomalies eastward, with a \sim 1 year lag between the central and southeastern Pacific (Meijers et al. 2019; Cerovečki et al. 2019).
-SAMW variability is strongly linked to the dominant modes of variability in the Southern Hemisphere.
-The Southern Annual Mode (SAM) leads to large-scale wintertime MLD anomalies
+Argo observations have also revealed that the variability of mode water volume and properties in SAMW pools is governed not only by local atmospheric forcing, but also by advective processes that transport property anomalies eastward, with a ~1 year lag between the central and southeastern Pacific (Meijers et al. 2019; Cerovečki et al. 2019).

 SAMW variability is strongly linked to the dominant modes of variability in the Southern Hemisphere.
 The Southern Annual Mode (SAM) leads to large-scale wintertime MLD anomalies (Sallée et al. 2010), strongly influencing the volume of subducted mode water.
 This volume has increased over the Argo period (Gao et al. 2018; Portela et al. 2020) as mixed layers have deepened in response to a strengthening SAM (Qu et al. 2020).
-In the Pacific, the SAMW formation is also influenced by El Niño-Southern Oscillation (ENSO), and the relative phases of the ENSO and SAM governs the interannual variability of SAMW thickness (Meijers et al. 2019).
+In the Pacific, SAMW formation is also influenced by El Niño-Southern Oscillation (ENSO), and the relative phases of the ENSO and SAM governs the interannual variability of SAMW thickness (Meijers et al. 2019).